Integrating Kafka Connect With Amazon Managed Streaming for Apache Kafka (MSK)

 STORAGE_ALLOWED_LOCATIONS = ('s3://entechlog-demo/kafka-snowpipe-demo/');

-Describe Integration and retrieve the AWS IAM User (STORAGE_AWS_IAM_USER_ARN
+Describe Integration and retrieve the AWS IAM User (STORAGE_AWS_IAM_USER_ARN and STORAGE_AWS_EXTERNAL_ID) for Snowflake Account

 DESC INTEGRATION MOCKAROO_S3_INT;